 - Washington State Dept. of Health

 - What to Do If You Have Confirmed or Suspected COVID-19 or Are Worried That You May Have COVID-19 – Public Health Insider, 3/5/20

 Health and Wellness

 It’s perfectly natural to feel stressed and anxious in uncertain times, such as the one we’re experiencing now with COVID-19.
-We want to help by providing tips and resources.
+The Health and Wellness unit wants to help by providing tips and resources in 3 areas: